anhaidgroup/sparkly/README.md

 See [this page](https://github.com/anhaidgroup/sparkly/blob/main/doc/using-sparkly.md), which points to a technical report, slides, a tutorial, and examples.

+### Publications and Datasets

+Here is [the Sparkly paper](https://pages.cs.wisc.edu/~anhai/papers1/sparkly-vldb2023.pdf) and the [datasets](https://pages.cs.wisc.edu/~anhai/data5/sparkly-datasets/sparkly-datasets.zip) used in that paper.

 ### Further Pointers

 See [API documentation](https://anhaidgroup.github.io/sparkly/).